Omar-Elmofty/vtr_in_airsim/README.md

 cp ~/vtr_in_airsim/settings.json ~/Documents/AirSim
 ```

-The `settings.json` contains all the settings required by AirSim to load the drone and its sensors, the file you just copied contains basics needed to run vt&r, however a lot more customization could be applied to the drone.
+The `settings.json` contains all the settings required by AirSim to load the drone and its sensors, the file you just copied contains basics needed to run VT&R, however a lot more customization could be applied to the drone.
 Check [AirSim Settings Documentation](https://microsoft.github.io/AirSim/settings/) for more details.

 ## Run VT&R in AirSim <a name="RunningVTR"></a>

 #### Step 1 - Load Environment:
-Load the Unreal environment by either double cliking the `.uproject` file, or by running it from command line as follows:
+Load the Unreal environment by either double clicking the `.uproject` file, or by running it from command line as follows:

 ```
 cd ~/UnrealEngine/Engine/Binaries/Linux/